 1. Normally, the NGAUS Financial Director meets with those NGAUS contracted entities to review their bills.
-If an agreement is met, NGAUS will pay valid invoices.
-Should a discrepancy exist, then NGAUS will reconcile the difference with both parties and then pay the invoice.
+If an agreement is met, NGAUS will

+- pay valid invoices.
+Should a discrepancy exist, then NGAUS will reconcile the difference with both parties and then pay the invoice. - 2.
+It is recommended that NGAUS Finance conduct daily reconciliations each day of the conference.
+Recommended personnel should be NGAUS Finance, Host State Finance and Convention Center billing representatives.